clinical trials

 Patients must currently be treated with any oral or injectable MS therapy.
 Certain previous MS therapies may be exclusionary.
 The study requires 4 visits over the course of 6 months and does not require any MRIs.
 The medication, assessments, and physician appointments are covered by the study.

-Clinical Trial Opportunity for Patients with Primary Progressive & Secondary Progressive MS
+Clinical Trial Opportunity for Patients with Secondary Progressive MS